hyperpape/needle/readme.md

      explicit for loop (skipping the automaton code).

   3. The automaton can look ahead for necessary characters later in the stream.
-Upon seeing `h` in`http://.*`, the automaton will check whether `/` is found 6 characters ahead, before moving to the next state.
+Upon seeing `"the "` when matching `"the [Cc]rown"`, the automaton will check whether `n` is found 5 characters ahead, before moving to the next state, skipping four characters in the process.

 ### Status